Ozzcer/process-scheduler-simulator/README.md

 # process-scheduler-simulator
-A small scheduler simulator to help identify efficiency of common scheduling methods and effects of time quantum on performances on
+A small scheduler simulator to help compare efficiencies of common scheduling methods and effects of time quantum on performances of wait and processing times.
+Will be implementing priority queues in a future iteration.

 ## Usage